Europe Endless: on unity, borders, and the risk of forgetting.

 How easily we forget.

 There are many opportunities for well-founded leftist critiques of the European Union as it exists today (see, for just one example, this article, in French, or a rather poor-quality translation here).
 The free movement of labour and capital sit at the heart of the neoliberal project, and must be challenged and resisted at every opportunity.
 There is a creeping sense of anti-trade unionism within current EU labour law.
-The patrician attitude of the Northern nations towards the Southern nations, most acutely reflected in Germany’s shameful treatment of Greece, is disgusting, anti-democratic, disempowering and, I suspect, more than a little racist.
+The patrician attitude of the Northern nations towards the Southern nations, most acutely reflected in Germany’s shameful treatment of Greece, is disgusting, anti-democratic, disempowering and more than a little racist.
 The most powerful nations in the Union (again, I’m looking at you, Germany), are headed by centre-right neoliberal parties, which doubtless inflects the tone and content of debates within the corridors of power.

 None of these are excuses or defensible reasons to have voted leave today.
 I have encountered a not-insignificant number of (invariably white, male, and middle-class) self-proclaimed Marxists who have proudly and loudly declared their intentions to vote leave, on vague, abstract principles of anti-imperialism or international solidarity.
 This fails the two central ‘tests’ of any putative Marxist position: it is both ahistorical and anti-materialist.
 What do I mean by this?
 Marxist thought takes an approach known as historical materialism, which, simply put, asserts that we can learn much about the material (for Marx, primarily economic) conditions of the present by examining the material conditions of the past — their development, their crisis-points, how they have been defeated or redirected.
 A ‘Marxist’ leave vote fails to apply this analysis in two ways: firstly, it fails to look at material conditions prior to the UK’s entry to the EEC and eventual signing of Maastricht; and secondly, it fails to conside how material conditions might change were the UK to secede from the Union.
-A good example of this is in the field of workers’ rights — EU directives have introduced important protections like limitations on working hours, health and safety legislation, measures to safeguard workplace equality, and employment rights for agency workers, as well as strengthening extant UK laws around maternity leave, equal pay, paid holidays, and disability.
+A good example of this is in the field of workers’ rights —though they’ve never gone far enough, EU directives have nonetheless introduced important protections like limitations on working hours, health and safety legislation, measures to safeguard workplace equality, and employment rights for agency workers, as well as strengthening extant UK laws around maternity leave, equal pay, paid holidays, and disability.
 Under UK labour laws, workers have no statutory rights to a written contract; under EU law, however, a written contract must be agreed and signed within 28 days of the start of employment.
 The Trades Union Congress (TUC) states that:

 Since the mid-1970s, the European Union has played an important role in protecting working people from exploitation and combating discrimination.
 These EU rights have provided an important counter-balance against pressure for the UK to adopt a US-style hire-and-fire culture where there is an absence of statutory employment rights…